+The number of people who are fully or partially supported financially by the respondents.
+This number exclude the respondent himself or herself.
 The main activity of an individual that result in pay.
 It is referred to either self-employed or employed by others.